quidprobros/rsync-my-site/readme.md

 # rsync-my-site

-This script helps you to syncronize your local website files to a remote host
+This script helps you to syncronize your local website files to a remote host.

+This is beta-ware -- use at your own peril!

 ## Usage
 rsync-my-site is designed to be used in an npm project.